 Pain that prevents you from sleeping or wakes you at night can be due to irreversible pulpitis or in other words the nerve is dying and about to from an abscess.

 Many people think that root canal treatment is painful, putting them off receiving treatment.
 However, one of the main objectives of treatment is to resolve and stop dental pain as quickly and effectively as possible.
 This can only be achieved by treating the infection within the tooth.
-Systemic antibiotics give temporary relief only
+Systemic antibiotics only give temporary relief.

 Care is taken throughout the treatment process to maintain comfort, including the use of local anaesthetic and in many cases there is very little to no pain during the root canal procedure.

 Common symptoms of patients who need a root canal: